Oprah Winfrey Net Worth

-In total, Oprah owns hundreds (potentially over 1000) acres of real estate in the United States with a minimum value $200 million.
+In total, Oprah owns hundreds (potentially over 1000) of acres of real estate in the United States with a minimum value of $200 million.

 As of this writing, Oprah has given more than $400 million to charity, mostly focusing on educational causes.
 She has paid for more than 400 scholarships to Atlanta's Morehouse College.

-In 2013 she donated $12 million the the Smithsonian National Museum of African American History and Culture.
-That same year Oprah received the Presidential Medal of Freedom from President Barack Obama.
+In 2013 she donated $12 million to the Smithsonian National Museum of African American History and Culture.
+That same year, Oprah received the Presidential Medal of Freedom from President Barack Obama.